If you're interested in hunting or fishing while in the UAE, here is all you need to know as an expat resident

 No, hunting is illegal in the UAE.
-In fact, anyone caught anyone caught carrying out illegal wildlife hunting and trading activities will be punished with heavy fines and imprisonment.
+In fact, anyone caught carrying out illegal wildlife hunting and trading activities will be punished with heavy fines and imprisonment.

-Hunting and trapping wildlife is forbidden, with the exception for Abu Dhabi.
+Hunting and trapping wildlife is forbidden, with the exception of private hunting operators in Abu Dhabi.

 Pictured: Wild oryx in Dubai

-The Environment Authority Abu Dhabi licenses areas for hunting.
+Only falconers can hunt, and the Environment Authority Abu Dhabi licenses areas for traditional hunting.
 Hunting will only be allowed within the geographical borders of the specified area, which fall under the control and supervision of the operator and professional hunter.

 The geographic borders and hunting activities requirements will be set in the licence.

 To hunt game in Abu Dhabi, you must be an Emirati national who is at least 18 years old and has a valid permit with them.